sib-swiss/containers-introduction-training/docs/course_material/apptainer.md

 Apptainer is also different from Docker in the way it handles mounting.
 By default, Apptainer binds your home directory and a number of paths in the root directory to the container.
 This results in behaviour that is almost like if you are working on the directory structure of the host.

 !!! note "If your directory is not mounted by default"
-    It depends on the apptainer settings whether most directories are mounted by default to the container.
+    It depends on the Apptainer settings whether most directories are mounted by default to the container.
 If your directory is not mounted, you can do that with the `--bind` option of `apptainer exec`:

     ```sh
     apptainer exec --bind /my/dir/to/mount/ [IMAGE NAME].sif [COMMAND]